ibbles/LearningUnreal/Procedural Content Generation PCG.md

 I don't know how to select a particular [[Spline Component]] if there are multiple.

 The output from Get Spline Data can be passed to Spline Sampler to generate points along the spline.

+## Get Landscape Data

+Combine with a Projection node to move the point to the Landscape surface.
+The [_Procedural Content Generation Tools in UE5: Overview and Roadmap | Unreal Fest 2023_ 40:00](https://dev.epicgames.com/community/learning/talks-and-demos/M7DW/unreal-engine-procedural-content-generation-tools-in-ue5-overview-and-roadmap-unreal-fest-2023) presentation combined this with a BP PCGE Preserve Local Z node.
+I don't know if this node is included or a custom Blueprint Extension part of the demo project only.

 ## World Ray Hit Query